stefanblazevski/Project-12-Seavus-Front-End/README.md

 # Solar 🛰
 ## About the project ⭐
-This project was part of the SEDC assignment for building a project independently as students.
+This project was part of the SEDC assignment for building a project as students.
 This assignment was meant to teach students to build something from scratch and experience working on a real world project.
-The ideas are independent and are not given before hand, but defined by the student it self.
+The design of the project was given before hand, but realised by the student it self.

 ## Idea ☄
-Solar is an educational project.
-It strives to educate people about solar energy, what plans could they choose if they decided to go green.
+Solar is an company page about installing solar panels and many more services.
 The project goal is to spread awareness that solar energy is cheaper than ever and pretty effective.

 ## Features ⚡
 * Single Landing Page